Napalpí Indigenous Massacre: A 114-Year-Old Survivor Will Testify at the Trial

 Right to the truth for all

-At 114 years old, Rosa is the only survivor.
+At 114 years old, Rosa is the only survivor

-“What happened was never discussed.”
+“What happened was never discussed”

-Public hearings with priority for indigenous people
+Public hearings with priority given to indigenous people

 Witness schedule